 HDD vs. SSD: The cons of hard disk drive

-1. Slower read-write speed than SSD: One of the disadvantages of a hard disk drive when compared to a solid-state drive is the speed it writes and reads data.
+1. Slower read-write speed than SSD: One of the cons or disadvantages of a hard disk drive when compared to a solid-state drive is the speed it writes and reads data.
 An SSD is faster than HDD in this regard.
 Furthermore, depending on RPM or rotation per minute specification, HDD variants have different read and write speeds.
 Data are also fragmented in an HDD due to its rotary recording surface.
 SSD are not prone to fragmentation.
 Nonetheless, a computer equipped with an HDD boosts slower and can operate relatively slower than a counterpart equipped with an SSD.

 3. Produces distracting mechanical sound: Noise is another disadvantage of a hard disk drive.
 The rotation of the metallic platter and the back-and-forth movement of the magnetic head create mechanical noises and subtle vibrations while an HDD is in operation.
 This is noticeable during booting the computers or reading and writing a large amount of data.
 On the other hand, an SSD does not produce any mechanical sound.